-- 12. It is recommended: - That the requirement for a Petitions Scheme to be in operation from June, 2010 and for the e-petitions facility to be operational by December, 2010, be noted. - That a Petition for Debate (by the full Council) be triggered by a petition of at least 3000 petitioners. - That a Petition to hold an Officer to Account (for consideration by the appropriate Select Committee) be triggered by a petition of over 1000 petitioners in number. - That a submission including 10 or more names be normally regarded as an ordinary petition but that the Petitions Officer be authorised to accept a lower number at his discretion in appropriate circumstances. - That the presenter of a petition be allowed to speak for a maximum of three minutes on the subject of the petition at the relevant meeting of the Council or Committee, unless the time is extended by the Mayor or Committee Chairman, as appropriate.
+- 13. It is recommended: - That the requirement to adopt a Petition Scheme and for the e-petitions facility to be operational by December, 2010, be noted. - That a Petition for Debate (by the full Council) be triggered by a petition of at least 3000 petitioners. - That a Petition to hold an Officer to Account (for consideration by the appropriate Select Committee) be triggered by a petition of over 1000 petitioners in number. - That a submission including 10 or more names be normally regarded as an ordinary petition but that the Petitions Officer be authorised to accept a lower number at his discretion in appropriate circumstances. - That the presenter of a petition be allowed to speak for a maximum of three minutes on the subject of the petition at the relevant meeting of the Council or Committee, unless the time is extended by the Mayor or Committee Chairman, as appropriate.

-- That Ward Councillors be afforded speaking rights of three minutes at any meeting of a Committee (of which they are not an ordinary member) where a petition relevant to their ward is being considered. - That, in addition to the requirements of Council Procedure Rule 4.1, the receipt of Ordinary Petitions be notified to the Group Leaders, the appropriate Cabinet Member and the relevant Ward Members and that Council Procedure Rule 4.1 be amended accordingly. - That the above provisions be encapsulated into the Petitions Scheme and that the draft Petitions Scheme attached to this report be recommended to the Council for approval. - That the Director of Corporate Resources be formally designated as the Council's Petitions Officer and that the scheme be administered by Democratic Services. - That the Director of Corporate Resources be instructed to report to the Council on the operation of the Scheme as part of the annual review of the Constitution. - That the Council be recommended to incorporate the Petition Scheme in the Council's Constitution and to make consequential amendments to the existing provisions. - That the Director of Corporate Resources be authorised to undertake the procurement of the on-line e-Petitions facility.
+- That Ward Councillors be afforded speaking rights of three minutes at any meeting of a Committee (of which they are not an ordinary member) when a petition relevant to their ward is being considered. - That, in addition to the requirements of Council Procedure Rule 4.1, the receipt of Ordinary Petitions be notified to the Group Leaders, the appropriate Cabinet Member and the relevant Ward Members and that Council Procedure Rule 4.1 be amended accordingly. - That petitions be triggered, signed or organised only by persons who work, live or study in the local authority area, including under 18s - That the above provisions be encapsulated into the Petition Scheme and that the draft Petition Scheme attached to this report be approved. - That the Director of Corporate Resources be formally designated as the Council's Petitions Officer and that the scheme be administered by Democratic Services. - That the Director of Corporate Resources be instructed to report to the Council on the operation of the Scheme as part of the annual review of the Constitution. - That the Petition Scheme be incorporated in the Council's Constitution and that the Director of Corporate Resources be authorised to make consequential amendments to the existing provisions. - That the Director of Corporate Resources be authorised to undertake the procurement of the on-line e-Petitions facility.